cosmonic-labs/sandboxing-mcp-federal-reserve-fred-example/README.md

 ### 🧑‍💻 Develop Locally
 Then, let's launch the developer loop- `Wash` is smart enough that it looks at the underlying programming language and knows how to do two things:

-1. Launch the iodmatic build tools, so you can continue to work on your project in your code editor of choice.
+1. Launch the idiomatic build tools, so you can continue to work on your project in your code editor of choice.
-2. Launch `pre` and `post` commit hooks to customize the functionallity or experience of the project.
+2. Launch `pre` and `post` commit hooks to customize the functionality or experience of the project.

 In this case we are launching an MCP Inspector for us to diagnose our loop locally.